How many EVs are registered in Wyoming?

 Q: How will EV drivers pay fuel tax?

-Q: Do you have any resources for businesses trying to decide if they want to invest in an EV charging station?
+Q: Do you have any resources for businesses or governments trying to decide if they want to invest in an EV charging station?

-Q: Is WYDOT working with other state/local/national entities on a larger Zero Emission Vehicle strategy?
+Q: Is WYDOT working with other state/local/national entities on planning for these initiatives?

 A: Yes!
-Some of WYDOT’s partners include the state agencies involved in the Zero Emission Vehicle Working Group as well as regional partners in the Mountain West, including the National Park Service, local utility companies, local nonprofits like Yellowstone-Teton Clean Cities and more.
+Some of WYDOT’s partners include the National Park Service, local utility companies, local nonprofits like Yellowstone-Teton Clean Cities and more.

 FAQs: Wyoming NEVI program